Brunswick Circuit Pro Bowling: Gameplay

 There are different lane conditions and different balls that react differently (the actual bowling balls, however, were all reactive, though several balls in the game are depicted as straight balls) as well as a physics engine that simulates real-life bowling physics.

+The game includes a create-your-own-bowler feature.
 There are also Brunswick Pro Staff members such as: